pmem/pmdk/doc/libpmem/libpmem.7.md

 under _DEBUGLIBPATH(), contains run-time assertions and trace points.
 The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to _LDLIBPATH().
-Debugging output is contolled using the following environment variables.
+Debugging output is controlled using the following environment variables.
 These variables have no effect on the non-debug version of the library.

 + **PMEM_LOG_LEVEL**